SummaryRead the full fact sheet

 Children’s reactions to the risk and impact of bushfires

 It is easy for children to feel overwhelmed and devastated when directly affected by bushfires or from the scenes that emerge afterward.
-Sometimes, they don’t have ways of understanding what they see and can be particularly vulnerable to feelings of anxiety, stress and sadness.
+Sometimes, they don’t have ways of understanding what they see and can be particularly vulnerable to feelings of , and .

 While some children will be affected negatively by exposure to information about bushfires, this is not the case for all children.
 It is important to remember that many children are resilient and have a strong natural ability to adapt to challenging events.